Tushar98644/ProjectHub/README.md

 # Welcome to Project HUB

 A comprehensive platform that integrates various ai-powered tools and useful websites.
-It is a one-stop hub for resources such as language translator ,an image generator etc .Whether they secure have developed a new Al authentication, tool, a useful website, or enhancing any other digital project, application users can submit for approval .
+It is a one-stop hub for resources such as language translator ,an image generator etc .Whether users have developed a new AI authentication, tool, a useful website, or enhancing any other digital project, application users can submit for approval .
 Once approved by the admin , the project will be added to the project section providig a platform for sharing their work with the community.

 ## Live demo